-For Sherborne Literary Society, April came with our biggest, most exciting event for many moons - the Sherborne Travel Writing Festival.
-Now it's over and time to reflect.
-In terms of feedback, we have hardly received anything but positive comments and this reflects your Committee's overall view, that we delivered something fresh, new, enjoyable, stimulating...so much so that we have decided to hold a similar event in April 2024!
+For Sherborne Literary Society, April 2023 came with our biggest, most exciting event for many moons - the Sherborne Travel Writing Festival.
+It was such a success that we have decided to hold a similar event in April 2024.
+Watch this space!

 OUR NEXT EVENT:

 Ysenda Maxtone Graham